 This module offers Stage 3 students the opportunity to design and execute a research project of their own devising.
-Students will be asked to choose in advance whether they wish to present the result of their research in the form of a written dissertation or ethnographic/ documentary film.
 The topic, and the way it is researched, will be of the student's own choosing, in agreement with the student's supervisor.
-All students will receive training in ethnographic methods, basic photography, interviewing and sound recording, feedback methodologies and interactive platforms.
-For those writing a dissertation, training will be given in dissertation design and ethnographic writing.
-For those creating an ethnographic film or documentary, training will be given in cinematography, camera movement and improvisation, the use of DSLR cameras, editing and post-production.
+All students will have received training in ethnographic methods, basic photography, interviewing and sound recording, etc. in SE627.
+In this module, further training will be given in dissertation design and ethnographic writing.

 Method of assessment

-Not applicable; the reading for the project will be pursued under the advice of the supervisor, and tailored to the needs of the student and the specific topic that he or she is researching.
+The reading for the project will be pursued under the advice of the supervisor or module convenor, and will be tailored to the needs of the student and the specific topic that he or she is researching.

 See the library reading list for this module (Canterbury)

-plan an anthropological research project by identifying a question or intention, a strategy for execution, and a strategy for analysis and/or post production and presentation of results;
+8.1 plan an ethnographic research project by identifying a question or intention, a strategy for execution, and a strategy for analysis and presentation of results;

-carry out ethnographic, visual or digital research by using appropriate methods;;
+8.2 carry out ethnographic, research by using appropriate methods (including visual, digital and virtual);

-present the findings of the project in the form of a written dissertation or multimedia project
+8.3 present the findings of the project in the form of a written dissertation, and a presentation or multimedia project;

 Back to top